-- Not promise that you can keep their disclosure secret - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
+- Not promise that you can keep their disclosure secret or that you can improve their current situation - Listen to and believe them.
+Allow them time to talk freely and do not ask leading questions - A leading question implies or contains its own answer.
+It subtly prompts the respondent to answer in a particular way.
+Leading questions can lead a disclosure off track, prompting the respondent to answer in the way they think you want to hear or are comfortable with rather than what they want to share.
+Examples of leading questions are 'Who hit you?'
+'Did your mommy do this to you?'
+'Did it hurt when he hit you?' - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
 Tell them who you are going to tell and reassure them that not everyone will know.
 Do not promise to keep it a secret

-- Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL either via a pink slip or preferably via CPOMS.
+- Record your conversation as soon as possible in the child's own words.
+Ensure the facts are reported.
+Professional opinion is important and should identified as opinion in the record. - Sign and date the write-up and pass it on to the DSL either via a pink slip or preferably via CPOMS.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so